CVS Looks To Make Its Drugstores A Destination For Health Care

 Rodriguez says the store is easier to get to than her doctor's office, which is about 20 miles away in central Houston.

 The MinuteClinic here is a major department.
-In addition to the care concierge, there are three exam rooms, a dietician, a respiratory therapist and a lab where people can have blood drawn.
+In addition to the care concierge, there are three exam rooms, a dietitian, a respiratory therapist and a lab where people can have blood drawn.

 On a recent afternoon, a patient who came to see the nurse practitioner was rushed to a nearby hospital.